itsaphel/docker-swarm-deploy/README.md

 ## Motivation

 It's common to want a CI/CD workflow that automatically deploys a new release onto your servers if a successful candidate is built.
-There are many nice ways to do this in the Kubernetes ecosystem (like [Flux](https://fluxcd.io/)) but the tooling for Docker Swarm is lacking.
+There are many nice ways to do this in the Kubernetes ecosystem (eg [Flux](https://fluxcd.io/)) but not so many nice tools for Docker Swarm.
 Most tutorials suggest adding your SSH key to your CI tool and having it deploy onto your server.
-Having your CI/CD tool SSH into your production/dev systems isn't ideal from a security standpoint.
-Plus, users who can run `docker` commands effectively have root control of the system.
+But having your CI/CD tool SSH into your production/dev systems isn't ideal from a security standpoint, and users who can run `docker` commands effectively have root control of the system.

-This is a little tool which runs in your Docker Swarm cluster and exposes a HTTP server.
-GitHub sends a webhook to it once a new Docker image is created, and this tool issues a `docker stack deploy` from within the cluster in response.
+Enter `docker-swarm-deploy`: a little tool which runs in your Docker Swarm cluster and exposes a HTTP server.
+GitHub sends a webhook to it once a new Docker image is created, which triggers a `docker stack deploy` being ran from within the cluster by this tool.

 ## Setup